Sometimes you need to add a generic printer in Windows 10.

 Windows 10 makes the setup of newer hardware pretty automatic, but if you have a legacy or specialized printer that has to be set up as a generic printer in Windows, the process isn’t intuitive.
 Here’s how to set it up.

 First, click in the search bar at the lower left of the screen, next to the Start button.
-Type “control panel” (without the quotes) in the bar and hit enter.
-Then click “View Devices and Printers.”
+Type “devices and printers” (without the quotes) in the bar and hit enter.

 Click “Add a printer.”
 An option will appear that reads “Add a local printer or network printer with manual settings.”
 Select that and click Next.